arjunvallyath234/Quadrotor_GNC_RemoteSensing/README.md

 </figure>

 ## Ant Colony Optimization
-To generate optimal flight paths for the UAV, the system utilizes an adapted version of the Ant Colony Optimization (ACO) algorithm designed to solve the Orienteering Problem (OP).
+To generate optimal flight paths for the UAV, the system utilizes an adapted version of the Ant Colony Optimization (ACO) algorithm [1] designed to solve the Orienteering Problem (OP) [2].
 In this framework, the vehicle's flight path is explicitly constrained by a total travel budget, which is defined by the available onboard battery energy.
 Unlike traditional path planning that only calculates geometric distance, this modified ACO algorithm incorporates a comprehensive aerodynamic cost function.
 The cost associated with traversing between sectors accounts for both the physical distance and the aerodynamic drag caused by environmental wind vectors.
 By simulating artificial ants that deposit pheromones along candidate paths, the algorithm evaluates trajectories based on the trade-off between maximizing target discovery rewards and minimizing energy expenditure.
 Ultimately, the ACO algorithm converges on a flight trajectory that yields the maximum possible information gain while strictly ensuring the UAV returns safely within its operational battery limits.

 <figure>
   <img src="media/ACO_map.gif" width="600" >
   <figcaption><em>Fig. 3: Path planning by ACO.</em></figcaption>
 </figure>

+##  Upper confidence bound (UCB1) - Reinforcement Learning
+The 2D grid of sectors $S \in \mathbb{R}^{I \times J}$, is flattened to a 1D vector $s \in \mathbb{R}^{n_s}$, which is given as $s = \[s1,\dots ,s_{n_s}\]$.
+Each discovery of a target plant initiates a timestep in UCB1 algorithm.
+At each timestep, the reward, the mean reward, and the UCB scores of all sectors are updated  [3].
+Over time, the sectors that contribute to more discoveries will exhibit a higher average reward.
+Conversely, the UCB score of less frequently chosen sectors can increase to encourage exploration.